BabylonJS/Extensions/QueuedInterpolation/src/transitions/README.md

 /**
  * Create an instance of all meshes / lights / shadows / and camera exported.
  * @param {BABYLON.Scene} scene - Needed for the constructor of all elements.
- * @param {string} resourcesRootDir - The directory location to start to look for texture files.
+ * @param {string} resourcesRootDir - location to start to look for texture files.
 Default "./"
- * @param {BABYLON.Vector3} positionOffset - When specified, assign the position of all elements with this offset.
+ * @param {BABYLON.Vector3} positionOffset - Amount to adjust elements.
 Meshes can still FreezeWorldMatrix.
- * @param {string} sceneTransitionName - The name of the transition to use, when desired.
+ * @param {string} sceneTransitionName - The transition to use, when desired.
- * @param {number} overriddenMillis - The millis the transition should take when the default should not be used.
+ * @param {number} overriddenMillis - Time of the transition, when not defaulting.
- * @param {BABYLON.Sound} overriddenSound - The transition sound which should be played, when the default should not be used.
+ * @param {BABYLON.Sound} overriddenSound - The transition sound, when not defaulting.
  * @param {{}} options - A dictionary to place extra options which some transitions may require.
  */
 export function initScene(scene : BABYLON.Scene,